elrichfaul-ah/pagerduty_scripts/README.md

 ### `getTeams.js`

-Lists teams in the PagerDuty account, with optional filtering by tag name.
+Lists teams in the PagerDuty account, with optional filtering by tag name, and generates Markdown and Excel reports.
+Reported migration status only considers the `Complete` and `WIP` tags.

 - **No arguments** — prints every team in the account to the console.
 - **One or more tag names** — prints only teams that match any of the given tags (union), showing which tags matched each team.